-We will cover a variety of individual, recreational and team sports in the gym setting.
+This course covers a variety of individual, recreational and team sports in the gym setting.
 Participation in a variety of sports/movements activities will assist the student in attaining their own individual fitness goals.
-As our main objective we would like all students to be able to identify the five components of physical fitness and find life-long fitness activities that promote their own health and well-being.
+Students should be able to identify the five components of physical fitness and find life-long fitness activities that promote their own health and well-being.
+Health topics of study include nutrition, fitness, CPR, drugs and alcohol, mental health, and family life education.

-Health Topics of Study: Nutrition, Fitness, CPR, Drugs & Alcohol, Mental Health and Family Life Education.
 For graduation verification, students are required to pass training in emergency first aid, CPR and the use of AEDs.